androportal/ABT/user/Recording_transations.rst

    :height: 200pt
    :width: 350pt

-* Select the mode of transaction from the list of voucher type.

-* ``Mode`` of transaction can be Contra, Journal, Payment, Receipt, Debit Note, Credit Note,Sales, Sales Return, Purchase, Purchase Return.
+* Select the mode of transaction from the list of voucher type. ``Mode`` of transaction can be Contra, Journal, Payment, Receipt, Debit Note, Credit Note, Sales, Sales Return, Purchase, Purchase Return.

 .. image:: images/voucher_type.png